iFargle/headscale-webui/README.md

 # headscale-webui
 * This is just a simple front-end for a Headscale server.
+Allows you to do the following:
+1. Enable/Disable routes and exit nodes
+2. Add, move, rename, and remove machines
+3. Add and remove users/namespaces
+4. Add and expire PreAuth keys
+5. Add and remove machine tags
+6. View machine details (last online, IP addresses, hsotname, PreAuth key in use, enabled/disabled routes, and tags)

 Screenshots:

 ![Machines](screenshots/machines.png)